 The Multi-Academy Trust does not hold any investments other than its subsidiary company and cash.
-The Multi-Academy Trust holds cash balances and has a policy and objective to ensure balances are maintained to meet operational cash requirements so that any surpluses are transferred to higher interest deposit accounts.
+The Multi-Academy Trust holds cash balances and has a policy and objective to ensure balances are maintained to meet operational cash requirements so that any surpluses are transferred to higher interest deposit accounts to maximise investment income from bank interest.